-In modern times, Diamonds are considered as a symbol of relationships.
+In modern times, Diamonds are popular as a symbol of relationships.
 But like relationships, no two diamonds are same.

-Natural Diamonds, which are created by mother nature, mined by humans and then brought to their real charm are the ones which allure and mesmerize the gemstone industry.
+Natural Diamonds, which creates by mother nature, mine by humans and then comes to their real charm are the ones which allure and mesmerize the gemstone industry.

 Because of huge shortages of industrial diamonds in war and other areas, ASEA, GE, and De Beers embarked into the world’s most wanted scientific breakthrough of producing Synthetic Industrial Diamonds in 1956.